Prescribing controlled substances, 79.17

 HUMAN SERVICES DEPARTMENT

-The Human Services Department hereby proposes to amend Chapter 79, "Other Policies Relating to Providers of Medical and Remedial Care," Iowa Administrative Code.
+The Human Services Department hereby amends Chapter 79, "Other Policies Relating to Providers of Medical and Remedial Care," Iowa Administrative Code.

 Legal Authority for Rule Making

-This rule making is proposed under the authority provided in Iowa Code chapter 249A.
+This rule making is adopted under the authority provided in Iowa Code chapter 249A.